 Round 2: ch 1, starting in same st as the ch 1 make a sc, and sc around to the end, join with the first sc of round using a sl st.

-Rounds 3 – 5: Repeat round 2
+Rounds 3 – 5: Repeat Round 2

 Round 6: ch 1, sc in same st as the ch 1, *ch 2, sk next 2 st, sc in next st, repeat from * until you reach the last 2 unworked stitches of the round (ending with a sc), ch 2 and sl st into the 1st st of the round, sl st into the next ch 2 space.
 Move the stitch marker to the last ch 2 sp of the round.